kawaiiTaiga/project_SABA/Device SDK/readme.md

 checkRoomComfort();               // Meaningful purpose
 ```

 The key insight: **function names are the interface**.
 When an LLM sees `createWarmAmbiance()`, it immediately understands the capability.
-When it sees `setRGB(r, g, b)`, it has to become a lighting engineer.

 ---